ipfs/ipfs-desktop/README.md

 If you're interested in contributing translations, go to [project page on Transifex](https://www.transifex.com/ipfs/ipfs-desktop/translate/), create an account, pick a language and start translating.

 This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

+## FAQ

+### Where is the configuration and logs?

+The configuration file and logs are located on `~/Library/Application Support/IPFS Desktop` on macOS and `%appdata%/ipfs-desktop` on Windows.
+For quick access to this folders, just right-click on your tray icon and then 'Logs Directory'.

+### How do we select the IFPS repo location?

+On the first run, we check `IPFS_PATH` environment variable.
+If not set, we fallback to `$HOME/.ipfs`.
+From the moment the repository is set up, we save its location on the configuration file and it is the source of truth from now on.

+### Which version of IPFS are we running?

+Since we're using [ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl), we have our own embedded IPFS binary.
+We try to always have the latest version.

+### Which flags do we use to boot IPFS?

+By default we use the flags `--migrate=true --routing=dhtclient` when running the IPFS daemon.
+They can be changed via the configuration file, which can be easily accessed through a right-click.

 ## License